grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-plugin.md

 The `options` object contains the queries, or _targets_, that the user made, along with context information, like the current time interval.
 Use this information to query an external database.

-> The term _target_ originates from Graphite, and the earlier days of Grafana when Graphite was the only supported data source.
-As Grafana gained support for more data sources, the term "target" became synonymous with any type of query.

 ### Test your data source

 `testDatasource` implements a health check for your data source.
 For example, Grafana calls this method whenever the user clicks the **Save & Test** button, after changing the connection settings.